-Students with outstanding scholastic achievement are given public recognition through the LACC Deans' List.
-Full-time students (a student enrolled in 12 or more graded units the qualifying semester) must earn a 3.5 or higher GPA.
-Part-time students (a student enrolled in 6 through 11 graded units) must have completed 12 or more graded units and earn a 3.5 or higher GPA in the qualifying semester.
+Students with outstanding scholastic achievement are given public recognition through the LACC Deans' List, within the following parameters:

+- Full-time students (a student enrolled in 12 or more graded units the qualifying semester) must earn a 3.5 or higher GPA. - Part-time students (a student enrolled in 6 through 11 graded units) must have completed 12 or more graded units and earn a 3.5 or higher GPA in the qualifying semester.

 Only the grades from courses completed at LACC, during the qualifying semester, will be used in calculating the grade point average (GPA).
 Grades of "Credit" (Pass/No Pass) will not be counted in meeting the unit requirement for the Deans' or President's Honor List.

 Students who have appeared on the college's full-time or parttime Deans' Honor list for three (3) consecutive semesters will be placed on the President's Distinguished Honor List.
 Students who think they qualify for either of these honors can go to the Admissions Office to verify their eligibility.
+To have your honors certificate mailed to you, send your name, student number, and address to Admissions Office at admissions@lacitycollege.edu.